aggarwaldhruv/CurrencyConverterChromeExtension/README.md

+# CurrencyConverterChromeExtension
-# CurrencyConverterChromeExtensionTest Cases and Execution Document
+Test Cases and Execution Document
 Execution Steps:
 1. Go to chrome://extensions/ and check the box for Developer mode in the top right.
 2. Click on Load unpacked extension button and select the folder “Currency Converter Extension” to install it.